Ristolainen goal in OT gives Sabres 6-5 win over Canadiens

-MONTREAL (AP) - Carey Price put all the blame on himself for Montreal's latest loss.

-Rasmus Ristolainen scored at 1:38 of overtime to lead the Buffalo Sabres to a 6-5 victory over the Canadiens on Thursday night.
+MONTREAL (AP) - Rasmus Ristolainen scored at 1:38 of overtime to lead the Buffalo Sabres to a 6-5 victory over the Montreal Canadiens on Thursday night.

 Vladimir Sobotka and Jeff Skinner each scored twice and Conor Sheary added a goal for the Sabres.